If more than one field on a table references sys_user_group, the following issues may occur:

 Notice the list shows No records to display.
 SQL debug will show a select from the sys_user table with a condition matching the group field with a sys_id from the selected Assignment Group record.

-As a workaround, use one of the two options below:
+As a workaround, consider one of the two options below:

-Make sure the name of the field contains _group as the suffix.
+- Make sure the name of all fields contain _group as the suffix.

 Related Problem: PRB705148